qwc-services/qwc-docker/README.md

       sudo chown -R 33:33 volumes/qgs-resources
       sudo chown -R 33:33 volumes/qwc2/assets

-- Or change the UID/GID which runs the QWC services to match the user/group which owns the shared volumes on the host by setting `SERVICE_GID` and `SERVICE_GID` in `docker-compose.yml` under `x-qwc-service-variables`.
+- Or change the UID/GID which runs the QWC services to match the user/group which owns the shared volumes on the host by setting `SERVICE_UID` and `SERVICE_GID` in `docker-compose.yml` under `x-qwc-service-variables`.

 Set permissions for the shared solr data volume: